simeononsecurity/simeononsecurity.ch/content/articles/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/index.en.md

 Additionally, online learning platforms like [**Pluralsight**](https://www.pluralsight.com/) offer **CEH courses** that provide video-based instruction, practical exercises, and assessments to reinforce your knowledge.
 These courses allow you to learn at your own pace and provide hands-on practice opportunities.

-To gauge your readiness and get familiar with the exam format, it's essential to access **practice exams**.
+To gauge your readiness and get familiar with the exam format, you need to access **practice exams**.
 EC-Council offers official **CEH practice tests** that simulate the actual exam environment and help you assess your knowledge and identify areas that require further review.

 Remember to explore **free online resources** as well, such as educational **YouTube channels** that provide tutorials and demonstrations on CEH-related topics.
 These resources can supplement your study materials and provide alternative explanations and perspectives on the exam content.